If you noticed some other errors/misprints/unclear parts, please let me know.

 - L.31.2.1: There is a gap in Claim 3 in the proof (the argument does not take into account those inputs u to C which determine sample a(u,e) which is in U but not in W) and, in fact, the lemma does not hold as stated (e.g. the region of undefinability of an \alpha querying just one line i and then aborting or stopping with 0 respectively will be almost a half of the sample space).

 To resurrect the lemma one needs to alter the construction just a little bit: take for the sample space not the whole of \Omega_b (p.208) but just its suitable subset \Omega^*_b (still infinite and an element of the ambient model to conform with Sect.1.2) for which the lemma holds - a sort of "hard-core" of the sample space.
-There is a simple model-theoretic argument that such suitable set exists in which the original L.31.2.1 (more precisely, what the lemma actually proves) is used.
+There is a simple model-theoretic argument (or see a proper paper) that such suitable set exists in which the original L.31.2.1 (more precisely, what the lemma actually proves) is used.

 Remarks: